andeevosters/UFOs/README.md

 ## Overview of Project:
 Explain the purpose of this analysis.
-Dana asked for help to create a webpage that sifts through thousands of datapoints on UFOs, with recordings of sightings logging info such as date of sighting, location, duration, shape and more.
+Dana asked for help to create a webpage that sifts through datapoints on UFOs, with recordings of sightings logging info such as date of sighting, location, duration, shape and more.
 We built a webpage to sort listings by date, but then Dana wanted it to be a bit more dynamic––filtering additionally by city, state, country, and shape.

 ## Results:
 ### How To Use The Table Effectively